AVSLab/basilisk/docs/source/Install/installBuildConan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The first command, in its minimalist form, is::

-    conan install . -if dist3/conan --build=missing
+    conan install . --build=missing

 This conan command will create the distribution folder, ``dist3`` in the above case, if needed, collect all the
 require Basilisk 3rd party resources and compile them if their binaries are missing.
-The cmake files to access these
+All build files
-3rd party libraries are stored in ``dist3/conan``.
+are stored in ``dist3``.

 There are several options that can be provided to this ``conan install`` command as shown in the following table.
 Note that the option names for groupings of Basilisk modules are the same as with the one-step build above.